Effective Date: March 3, 2026

 (d) CivAll may retain anonymized, aggregated data that cannot be used to identify any individual or Customer for product improvement and benchmarking purposes.

-The Platform is not designed to process or store: (a) protected health information (PHI) as defined by the Health Insurance Portability and Accountability Act (HIPAA); (b) payment card data governed by the Payment Card Industry Data Security Standard (PCI DSS); (c) criminal justice information governed by the Criminal Justice Information Services (CJIS) Security Policy; or (d) biometric identifiers.
-Customer shall not submit data in these categories to the Platform.
-CivAll has no obligation or liability arising from Customer’s submission of prohibited data types in violation of this Section.
+(a) Prohibited use.
+The Platform is not designed to serve as a system of record for: (i) protected health information (PHI) as defined by the Health Insurance Portability and Accountability Act (HIPAA); (ii) payment card data governed by the Payment Card Industry Data Security Standard (PCI DSS); (iii) criminal justice information governed by the Criminal Justice Information Services (CJIS) Security Policy; or (iv) biometric identifiers (collectively, "Prohibited Data Types").
+Customer shall not use the Platform to intentionally collect, process, or store Prohibited Data Types, and shall not solicit or require End Users to submit Prohibited Data Types or other sensitive personal information through the Platform.

-To the extent CivAll processes Personal Data (as defined therein) on behalf of Customer, the parties agree to comply with the Data Processing Addendum (the “DPA”), which is incorporated into this Agreement by reference.
-The DPA governs CivAll’s obligations as a data processor and service provider under applicable US state privacy laws.
+To the extent CivAll processes Personal Data (as defined therein) on behalf of Customer, the parties agree to comply with the Data Processing Addendum available at https://www.civall.com/legal/dpa (the "DPA"), which is incorporated into this Agreement by reference.
+The DPA governs CivAll's obligations as a data processor and service provider under applicable US state privacy laws.

 Where required by applicable law or regulation, Customer may flow down contractual requirements to CivAll.
 CivAll will work in good faith to accommodate standard government contract flow-down provisions, including provisions related to equal opportunity, nondiscrimination, and records access.